X (American band)

 X is an American punk rock band formed in Los Angeles.
-The original members are vocalist Exene Cervenka, vocalist-bassist John Doe, guitarist Billy Zoom and drummer D. J. Bonebrake.
+The original members were vocalist Exene Cervenka, vocalist-bassist John Doe, guitarist Billy Zoom and drummer D. J. Bonebrake.
 The band released seven studio albums from 1980 to 1993.
 After a period of inactivity during the mid-to-late 1990s, X reunited in the early 2000s and continued to tour.
-In June 2024, X announced a final album and farewell tour.
+In June 2024, X announced a final album and farewell tour, but went on to clarify that they would still perform live together as a group, albeit not in a "touring" capacity.

 X achieved limited mainstream success but influenced various genres of music, including punk rock, Americana, and folk rock.
 In 1991, Music critic Robert Hilburn identified them as one of the most influential bands of their era.
 In 2003, X's first two studio albums, Los Angeles and Wild Gift, were ranked by Rolling Stone as being among the 500 greatest albums of all time.
 Los Angeles was ranked 91st on Pitchforks Top 100 Albums of the 1980s.

 History

 1977–1979: Formation and Dangerhouse era

-X was founded by bassist-singer Doe and guitarist Zoom.
+X was founded by bassist-singer Doe and guitarist Zoom after responding to each others advertisements that they had placed in The Recycler, a local magazine.
 Doe brought his poetry-writing girlfriend Cervenka to band practices, and she eventually joined the band as a vocalist.
 Drummer Bonebrake was the last of the original members to join after leaving local group the Eyes; he also filled in on drums for Germs.

 X's first record deal was with independent label Dangerhouse, for which the band produced one single, "Adult Books"/"We're Desperate" (1978).
 A Dangerhouse session version of "Los Angeles" was also featured on a 1979 Dangerhouse 12-inch EP compilation called Yes L.A. (a play on the no-wave compilation No New York), a six-song picture disc that also featured five other early L.A. punk bands: the Eyes, the Germs, the Bags, the Alley Cats, and Black Randy and the Metrosquad.